Binge Eating Disorder Course

 Binge-eating facts and statistics

 Available statistics suggest BED affects up to 6% of the general population.
 Rates are significantly higher amongst people who are overweight and obese.
 This makes BED more common than other conditions, like breast cancer and HIV.
-These statistics are likely to underestimate the actual prevalence of BED and its related problems, as they don’t represent people whose binge-eating goes undiagnosed.
-There is also the issue of underreporting, whereby many people don’t come forward and admit they have a binge-eating problem due to shame.
+These statistics are likely to underestimate the actual prevalence of BED and its related problems.
+They don’t represent people whose binge-eating goes undiagnosed.
+There is also the issue of underreporting.
+Many people don’t come forward and admit they have a binge-eating problem due to shame.

 Binge eating can affect both men and women, although it is slightly more common in women (60% female vs 40% male).
 Despite this, BED is the most common eating disorder amongst males.
 BED tends to begin in the late teens or early 20s.
 For women, it is most common in early adulthood and, for men, it is most common in midlife.
 BED occurs among people of all age groups, races and income levels.
 The condition can affect people regardless of their weight.
 However, it is more common in people who are overweight or obese.
 It is important to note, however, that most people with obesity do not have BED.